Swastik-Chakravorty/100-days-of-code/log.md

 **Thoughts**: Well, today I could do only journaling.
 But couldn't do 3 minitues of meditation, weist-shoulder exercise, 5 minitues pranayam, couldn't read book, drink more than 3 Ltrs water, walked 5 Kms.
 Today also couldn't start the 100 days of X challenges.
 Looking forward to start the same from tomorrow.

 **Link(s) to work**: [Array Problems in C++](https://github.com/Swastik-Chakravorty/Learning_CPP/tree/master/Arrays)

+### Day 18: Tuesday, May 16, 2023

+**Today's Progress**: Solved 2 array problems in C++

+**Thoughts**: Well, today I could do journaling, meditation, weist-shoulder exercise, pranayam, read few pages from chapter 4 of Atomic Habits, drank 2.5 Ltrs water, walked 6 Kms.
+But couldn't control the craving for fast food and ended up with eating junk food.
+Today also started the 100 days of Health, Meditation and Reading challenges.
+Decided to concentrate on creating cue to anticipate coding problems that have an easy-to-read code and O(log(n)) and space complexity solution.

+**Link(s) to work**: [Array Problems in C++](https://github.com/Swastik-Chakravorty/Learning_CPP/tree/master/Arrays)